Journey Rules Report

-A rule can be applied to a web or app journey at a global level (journey rule) or on individual steps (action rule).
-If globally, the journey checks to see if the rule has been successful at least once during the entire journey and is not applied to each step.
+A rule can be applied to a Journey at a global level (Journey rule) or on individual steps (action rule).
+If globally, the Journey checks to see if the rule has been successful at least once during the entire Journey and is not applied to each step.
 If a rule is applied to a step, it is run only during the execution of that step.
-Anytime a rule fails in a journey, its card will show an alert icon on its card.
+Anytime a rule fails in a Journey, its card will show an alert icon on its card.

 Click on Journey Rules in the left navigation bar to see which rules passed, failed, or were not applied.